 Output Source: The source of each output can be set as Setpoints (the default), Control Data Reference or Disabled.
-If the output should be controlled by one or more pairs of Setpoint On/Off values on one or more of the counter, select Setpoints.
-Setpoint On/Off values are set up as part of the individual counter configuration.
+If the output should be controlled by one or more pairs of Setpoint on/Off values on one or more of the counters, select Setpoints.
+Setpoint on/Off values are set up as part of the individual counter configuration.